An illustrated person holding a mobile phone up at arm’s length taking a photo in a bedroom, with a bed, desk, and wardrobe visible in the background.

 If you’re worried about an image that’s sent, received or posted online, you can report it to eSafety.
 You can also find more advice on online dating, sexting and how to collect evidence on their website.

-If you’re still unsure about what to do and want to talk more about sexting, give us a call, start a WebChat or send us an email today.
+If you’re still unsure about what to do and want to talk more about sexting, give us a call or start a webchat.